Countries that Block and Censor Online Gambling Sites

 These are countries in which gambling is illegal and censorship is practiced, but we do not believe there are active measures to block access to gambling websites specifically.

 Canada: Canada does not currently block gambling websites, but a law proposed in Quebec in 2016 seeks to force internet service providers to block access to unlicensed betting sites.
-That law is likely to face significant legal challenges on free speech and jurisdictional grounds, but it remains a threat as of this writing.
+That law is likely to face significant legal challenges on free speech and jurisdictional grounds.

 In March of 2017, the local gambling regulator created a list of 325 websites that it believes should be blocked by internet service providers.
 Whether or not the censorship proposal manages to survive any legal challenges remains to be seen.